dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 <img src="/images/dapr-shared/sidecar.png" width=800 style="padding-bottom:15px;">

-While sidecars are Dapr's default deployment strategy, some use cases require other approaches.
+While sidecars are Dapr's default deployment, some use cases require other approaches.
 Let's say you want to decouple the lifecycle of your workloads from the Dapr APIs.
 A typical example of this is functions, or function-as-a-service runtimes, which might automatically downscale your idle workloads to free up resources.
 For such cases, keeping the Dapr APIs and all the Dapr async functionalities (such as subscriptions) separate might be required.

 Dapr Shared was created for these scenarios, extending the Dapr sidecar model with two new deployment approaches: `DaemonSet` and `Deployment`.